patriciomacadden/hobbit/README.md

 matches a route, the block is executed and a response is sent back to the client.
 The return value of the block will be the `body` of the response.
-The `headers` and `status code` of the response will be calculated by `Rack::Response`, but you could modify it anyway you want it.
+The `headers` and `status code` of the response will be calculated by `Hobbit::Response`, but you could modify it anyway you want it.

 Additionally, when a route gets called you have this methods available: